gregpalmr/alluxio-trino-edge-cache/README.md

 d.
 Then, in the first shell session window, run a second Trino query that queries more data:

-     trino>

      SELECT name, mktsegment, acctbal FROM default.customer
      WHERE  acctbal > 3500.00 AND acctbal < 4000.00
      ORDER  BY acctbal;

 e.
 In the second shell session window, recheck the number of Alluxio Edge cache files and you should see an increasing number of cache files.
 Run the command: